anand360/MovieRecombee/README.md

 Step to run this project:
 1. Install Visual studio code
 2. Open this project using Visual studio code.
+3. Run command: npm i  to install node js packages.
-3. First step: IF you want to use your own Recombee API:
+4. First step: IF you want to use your own Recombee API:

     a.
 Create an account at https://docs.recombee.com/